fatemehtarkhan/New-York-Taxi-Analysis/README.md

 # New York Taxi Analysis
 Hi bodies
-This is  my first project in datascience :)
+This is  my first project in data science :)

 ## So it should be  BOLD :))